Goshido/android-vulkan/docs/animation-player-node.md

 `context` is the same parameter which was passed via `SetEvent`.

 `frameIndex` is zero based event frame index which is provided via `SetEvent`. **Note** this index **IS NOT** real animation position.
 Often real frame index is slightly bigger that event frame index.
-For example in situations when animation speed is high and hardware framerate is low.
+For example in situations when animation speed is high and hardware frame rate is low.

 Callback function **MUST NOT** return.